jeromezero/panic/drafts/02/02-panic.md

 "He's recently completed a difficult cleansing?"
 I asked.
 I fished around, dropping hints that I wanted to know about Faustrodamus' track record.
 "I don't need names, of course," I said.
 "I just ... would like to know that he can handle a situation with ... discretion."

 "Oh, the Monsieur is discrete as discrete can be," Charlotte assured me.
-"In fact ... he often works with the police."
+"In fact ... he often works with the police department."

 Maybe it was a long shot.
-But I wanted to talk to FaustroDingus.
+But I wanted to talk to Faustrodamus.

 ### the victims